 Backing up can be an intensive process for the client machine and for the local network:

-- If the machine contains millions of files, then TSM will require a large amount of RAM in order to be able to process them.
+- If the machine contains millions of files, then backup client software will require a large amount of RAM in order to be able to process them.
 If the quantity of RAM is not sufficient then the backup will stall.
-IBM state that TSM will use 300 bytes per file or directory, dependent on file name and pathname length, i.e. 300MB to process one million files.
-So, if a process on the client machine is limited to 2GB, then TSM would be limited to processing 7 million files in one filesystem/partition.
+IBM state that the Spectrum Protect / TSM backup client will use 300 bytes per file or directory, dependent on file name and pathname length, i.e. 300MB to process one million files.
+So, if a process on the client machine is limited to 2GB, then the backup client software would be limited to processing 7 million files in one filesystem/partition.

 - If the quantity of data to be backed up is hundreds of gigabytes, then that will require adequate network bandwidth in order to complete in a timely manner.
 For normal servers which frequently back up large amounts of data we recommend a gigabit network connection to the University backbone network; for large servers, this is a requirement.